Melville Syme

 Melville Arthur Syme is a community leader from Kaikōura, New Zealand, who has been involved in a wide range of community groups and activities in the town.

 Kaikōura Lions Club

 Syme has been a member of the Kaikōura Lions Club since 1968 and became president after just six years.
 By 2023, he had been a member of the club for 55 years.
 He was District Governor from 2001 to 2002.

 One of the significant projects led by Syme was the construction of a new footbridge over Lyell Creek, after a severe storm, ex- tropical Cyclone Alison, caused extensive damage in Kaikōura in March 1975, and damaged the existing bridge.
 The construction of the new footbridge required 26 working bees over a period of six months.
-In another community project, Syme designed and constructed a bridge on a walkway linking the seal colony with Jimmy Armers beach in 2010, as part of a Lions Club initiative.
+In another community project, Syme designed and constructed a bridge on a walkway linking the Kaikōura Peninsula seal colony with Jimmy Armers beach in 2010, as part of a Lions Club initiative.